-We now provide an overview of the method to determine these two unknown parameters and by using two sets of ADCP frequencies (300 kHz and 75 kHz), thereby defining a sediment concentration profile, M(r).
+We now provide an overview of the method to determine these two unknown parameters and by using two sets of ADCP frequencies (300 and 75 kHz), thereby defining a sediment concentration profile, M(r).
 A flow chart of the iterative method is given by Figure S3.

 4.3.
-Steps 5-10: Iterative calculation of the sediment concentration profile
+Steps 5-10: Iterative Calculation of the Sediment Concentration Profile

-317 4.3.1.
-Step 5 - define how $\xi$ varies with median grain size and acoustic frequency (figure 3d)

-The sediment attenuation coefficient, $\xi$ , was first derived as the sum of acoustic scattering and viscous absorption expressions for a model grain size distribution with a range of $D{50}$ value.
-The acoustic scattering component was evaluated by first calculating the scattering cross-section, $\chi$ , using the heuristic expression of Moate and Thorne (2012), which was developed as a generic expression for sands of varying mineralogy and is described by:
+4.3.1.
+Step 5-Define How \xi Varies With Median Grain Size and Acoustic Frequency (Figure 3d) The sediment attenuation coefficient, $\xi$ , was first derived as the sum of acoustic scattering and viscous absorption expressions for a model grain size distribution with a range of $D{50}$ value.
+The acoustic scattering component was evaluated by first calculating the scattering cross-section, $\chi$ , using the heuristic expression of Moate and Thorne (2012), which was developed as a generic expression for sands of varying mineralogy and is described by where k is the wave number, a is particle radius, and $\rho$ is sediment density which was assumed to be 2,650 kg/m.
+For a grain size distribution, the ensemble scattering cross section for all particle radii in the distribution was calculated as (Thorne & Hurther, 2014):